Doughnut: Sweden

 Similar to the Finnish munkki, the Swedish munk is a sweet doughnut commonly eaten as fika along with coffee.
 It is sold cold and is sometimes filled with jam (U.S. jelly) or a vanilla sauce.
 A ring doughnut is also known as simply munk.

 Ukraine

 In Ukraine doughnuts are called pampushky (пампушки).
 Pampushky are made of yeast dough containing wheat, rye or buckwheat flour.
 Traditionally they are baked, but may also be fried.
 According to William Pokhlyobkin, the technology of making pampushky points to German cuisine, and these buns were possibly created by German colonists in Ukraine.

 United Kingdom

+In the United Kingdom, both filled and ring doughnuts are popular, with jam doughnuts and other varieties readily available at supermarkets.
 In some parts of Scotland, ring doughnuts are referred to as doughrings, with the 'doughnut' name being reserved exclusively for the nut-shaped variety.
 Glazed, twisted rope-shaped doughnuts are known as yum-yums.
 It is also possible to buy fudge doughnuts in certain regions of Scotland.
 Fillings include jam, custard, cream, sweet mincemeat, chocolate and apple.
 Common ring toppings are sprinkle-iced and chocolate.

 In Northern Ireland, ring doughnuts are known as gravy rings, gravy being an archaic term for hot cooking oil.